Eight-stage pseudo-symplectic Runge-Kutta methods of order (4, 8): Abstract

 With an abundance of implicit symplectic Runge--Kutta methods, it is only explicit pseudo-symplectic methods that are of practical interest.
 There is no $6$-stage method of order $(4 \SEP 8)$ \citep[prop.~4.2]{AuCh98a} (see also \citep[thm.~3.3]{AuCh98b}), but there are known $6$-stage methods of order $(4 \SEP 7)$: \citep[p.~262]{CLMR10} and \citep[p.~90]{CCRL17}.

 The aim of this work is to construct a pseudo-symplectic method of order $(4 \SEP 8)$.
 Order conditions are discussed in Section~\ref{order_conditions}.
 A $1$-dimensional family of $8$-stage pseudo-symplectic methods of order $(4 \SEP 8)$ is derived in Section~\ref{family}.
-The efficiency of two new methods is tested on two numerical examples in Section~\ref{numerical_tests}.
+The efficiency of new methods is tested on three numerical examples in Section~\ref{numerical_tests}.